 Bruner focuses on the importance of categorization in every aspect of learning.
 This is done through the interpretation of information and experiences by similarities and differences.

 The focus is on the significance of categorization in learning.
 “To perceive is to categorize, to conceptualize is to categorize, to learn is to form categories, to make decisions is to categorize.”
 Interpreting information and experiences by similarities and differences is a key concept.

 Bruner emphasized four characteristics of effective instruction that emerged from his theoretical constructs.

-- Personalized: instruction should relate to learners’ predisposition, and facilitate interest toward learning,
+- Personalized: instruction should relate to learners’ predisposition, and facilitate interest in learning,

 - Content Structure: content should be structured so it can be most easily grasped by the learner

-- Sequencing: sequencing is an important aspect for presentation of material
+- Sequencing: sequencing is an important aspect of presentation of material

 - Reinforcement: rewards and punishment should be selected and paced appropriately.

 Bruner also contends that any child can be instructed any subject in some intellectually honest form any stage of development.
 This notion led Bruner to present his concept of the spiral curriculum which states that a curriculum should revisit basic ideas, building on them until the student had grasped the full formal concept.